 - Zip code

 Lastly, you get the information about the video your users are watching in a completely atomized manner.
-This include:
+This includes:

 The video analytics tool should have the ability to help you add and track custom data points depending on your requirements.